wpzoom/customizer-reset-by-wpzoom/readme.txt

 This should work with all themes and plugins that uses theme_mod settings type for storing modifications, basically it removes all theme modifications that are registered via Customizer API.

+= Get Involved =

+Looking to contribute code to this plugin?
+Go ahead and [fork the repository over at GitHub](https://github.com/wpzoom/customizer-reset).

 == Frequently Asked Questions ==

 = Why it didn't reset something? =